 Mendenhall IH, Kerimbayev AA, Strochkov VM, Sultankulova KT, Kopeyev SK, Su YCF, Smith GJD, Orynbayev MB (2019) Discovery and characterization of novel bat coronavirus lineages from Kazakhstan.
 Viruses 11:356.

 Mendenhall IH, Wen DLH, Jayakumar J, Gunalan V, Wang L, Mauer-Stroh S, Su YCF, Smith GJD (2019) Diversity and evolution of viral pathogen community in cave nectar bats (Eonycteris spelaea).
 Viruses 11:250.

 Joseph U, Vijaykrishna D, Smith GJD, Su YCF (2017) Adaptive evolution during the establishment of European avian-like H1N1 influenza A virus in swine.
 Evolutionary applications 11:534-546.

-Joseph U, Su YCF, Vijaykrishna D and Smith GJD.
-(2017) The ecology and adaptive evolution of influenza A interspecies transmission.
-Influenza and Other Respiratory Viruses, 11:74-84. doi:10.1111/irv.12412.
+Joseph U, Su YCF, Vijaykrishna D, Smith GJ (2017) The ecology and adaptive evolution of influenza A interspecies transmission.
+Influenza and other respiratory viruses 11:74-84.

-Su YCF, Bahl J, Joseph U, Butt KM, Peck HA, Koay ESC, Oon LLE, Barr IG, Vijaykrishna D and Smith GJD.
-(2015) Phylodynamics of H1N1/2009 influenza reveals the transition from host adaptation to immune driven selection.
-Nature Communications 6:7952. doi:10.1038/ncomms8952
+Su YCF, Bahl J, Joseph U, Butt KM, Peck HA, Koay ESC, Oon LLE, Barr IG, Vijaykrishna D, Smith GJD (2015) Phylodynamics of H1N1/2009 influenza reveals the transition from host adaptation to immune-driven selection.
+Nature Communications 6:7952.